inc AIM Qualifications Level 3 Award in Canine Care, Behaviour and Welfare

 There are a choice of 2 complementary learning pathways.
 Each with different levels of content (and prices).
 You choose what works for you.

-Both options give you an Ofqual Level 3 qualification, and you don’t have to do the most expensive unless you want to do so, unless the content meets your needs, and because you can afford it.
+Both options give you an AIM Qualifications Level 3 Award, and you don’t have to do the most expensive unless you want to do so, unless the content meets your needs, and because you can afford it.

 So you choose.